Classic Barry County Gravel Roads.

 - Kids “race” (free, under 14, medals).
 Kids will do a short loop in the field at the start/finish as many times as they can in 15 minutes or so.
 Push/balance bikes welcome too.

-- To avoid back-ups at the singletrack section (mile 5), we will group 37-mile racers (and 24-hour racers if large enough field) into waves based on their 2019 or 2018 times or a time from another race adjusted to be comparable to Lord of the Springs times.
+- To avoid back-ups at the singletrack section (mile 5), we will group racers into 37-mile and 24-mile waves based on their 2021 or 2019 times or a time from another race adjusted to be comparable to Lord of the Springs times.

-- When you register, we will ask you to provide your mph pace from 2019, 2018 or another race.
+- When you register, we will ask you to provide your mph pace from past races.

-- Age group and bike-type waves do not alleviate backups as slow racers in those waves would cause even more backups at the singletrack than a mass start.
+- Age group/category waves (rather than pace-based waves) do not alleviate backups as slow racers in those waves would cause even more backups at the singletrack.

 - Park at the Day Camp/Horse Camp entrance where Briggs curves from north to west.
 Please do not use the Main Entrance.